Editorial Review

 The Hallmarks of Aging and Peptide Intervention Points

-The most extensively studied anti-aging peptides include Epitalon (telomere attrition), GHK-Cu (altered intercellular communication, stem cell exhaustion), SS-31/Elamipretide (mitochondrial dysfunction), FOXO4-DRI (cellular senescence), and thymic peptides like Thymalin (immune aging).
-Each targets a distinct hallmark, and emerging research explores whether combining them can produce additive or synergistic effects on biological age.
-For foundational peptide biology, see our comprehensive peptide guide.
+The most studied anti-aging peptides include Epitalon (telomere attrition), GHK-Cu (altered intercellular communication, stem cell exhaustion), SS-31/Elamipretide (mitochondrial dysfunction), FOXO4-DRI (cellular senescence), and thymic peptides like Thymalin (immune aging).
+Each targets a distinct hallmark.
+Emerging research explores whether combining them can produce additive or combined effects on biological age.
+For basic peptide biology, see our complete peptide guide.

 Epitalon: The Telomerase-Activating Peptide

-Epitalon (also spelled Epithalon; sequence Ala-Glu-Asp-Gly) is a synthetic tetrapeptide based on Epithalamin, a natural peptide extract from the pineal gland studied extensively by Russian gerontologist Dr. Vladimir Khavinson over four decades of research.
-Epitalon targets what many researchers consider the most fundamental hallmark of aging: telomere attrition.
+Epitalon (also spelled Epithalon; sequence Ala-Glu-Asp-Gly) is a synthetic tetrapeptide based on Epithalamin.
+This is a natural peptide extract from the pineal gland studied widely by Russian gerontologist Dr. Vladimir Khavinson over four decades of research.
+Epitalon targets what many researchers consider the most basic hallmark of aging: telomere attrition.

 Epitalon reactivates telomerase in somatic cells.
-A study by Khavinson et al. published in the Bulletin of Experimental Biology and Medicine demonstrated that Epitalon increased telomerase activity by 2.4-fold in human pulmonary fibroblasts, extending their replicative lifespan by approximately 44%.
+A study by Khavinson et al. in the Bulletin of Experimental Biology and Medicine showed that Epitalon increased telomerase activity by 2.4-fold in human pulmonary fibroblasts.
+This extended their replicative lifespan by about 44%.
 In preclinical longevity studies, Epitalon treatment increased maximum lifespan by 13.3% in treated groups compared to controls.

 GHK-Cu: Gene Expression Reprogramming for Longevity

-GHK-Cu (glycyl-L-histidyl-L-lysine:copper(II)) is a naturally occurring tripeptide whose age-related decline — from 200 ng/mL at age 20 to 80 ng/mL at age 60 — closely parallels the trajectory of biological aging.
-While GHK-Cu is most known for skin rejuvenation, its anti-aging potential extends far beyond dermatology.
+GHK-Cu (glycyl-L-histidyl-L-lysine:copper(II)) is a natural tripeptide whose age-related decline — from 200 ng/mL at age 20 to 80 ng/mL at age 60 — closely parallels the path of biological aging.
+While GHK-Cu is best known for skin renewal, its anti-aging potential extends far beyond dermatology.

-The breadth of GHK-Cu gene expression effects has led some researchers to characterize it not as a single-target drug but as a "gene expression reset" — shifting the entire transcriptomic landscape toward a younger configuration.
-For detailed GHK-Cu mechanisms, see our GHK-Cu research guide.
+The breadth of GHK-Cu gene expression effects has led some researchers to call it a "gene expression reset."
+It shifts the entire transcriptomic landscape toward a younger configuration.
+For detailed GHK-Cu processes, see our GHK-Cu research guide.

 Free Peptide Calculator